grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #endif
 ```

-and the default internal format is `float`, so nothing special has to be done in the general case.
-But when the DSP is compiled using the `-double` option, the audio inputs/outputs buffers have to be *adapted*, with a [dsp_sample_adapter](https://github.com/grame-cncm/faust/blob/fcc51c12184b6e07ebdfc6fd51427ad1af498ac2/architecture/faust/dsp/dsp-adapter.h) class, for instance like in the [dynamic-jack-gt tool]( https://github.com/grame-cncm/faust/blob/07ce81dac88afe76475e93e797b94982c9298b58/tools/benchmark/dynamic-jack-gtk.cpp#L257).
+which gives it a value (*if not already defined*), and since the default internal format is `float`, nothing special has to be done in the general case.
+But when the DSP is compiled using the `-double` option, the audio inputs/outputs buffers have to be *adapted*, with a [dsp_sample_adapter](https://github.com/grame-cncm/faust/blob/fcc51c12184b6e07ebdfc6fd51427ad1af498ac2/architecture/faust/dsp/dsp-adapter.h) class, for instance like in the [dynamic-jack-gt tool]( https://github.com/grame-cncm/faust/blob/07ce81dac88afe76475e93e797b94982c9298b58/tools/benchmark/dynamic-jack-gtk.cpp).

 Note that an architecture may redefine `FAUSTFLOAT` in double, and have the complete audio chain running in double.
 This has to be done *before including* any architecture file that would define `FAUSTFLOAT` itself (because of the `#ifndef` logic).